jesusprodriguezUnir/google-school/ideas.md

 # Project Ideas & Backlog

-Use this file to track new ideas, features, or improvements for Google School.
+Use this file to track new ideas, features, or improvements for NextGen School.

 ## Data Management & Utilities
 - [ ] **Download Schedules**: Enable downloading class timetables (PDF/Image).